Chlothar I: Second Visigoth war

 In spring 542, Childebert and Chlothar, accompanied by three of his sons, led an army into Visigoth Hispania.
 They seized Pamplona and Zaragoza but were finally forced to abandon after conquering most of the country.
 Since most of the king's army was still with Theudis and there was still enough power to be shown, they were ceded some major lands beyond the Pyrénées, although not as much as they had occupied.

 Ostrogothic tribute

-In 535 the Roman Emperor Justinian offered 50000 solidi to the three Frankish kings in exchange for an attack against the Ostrogothic Kingdom in support of his invasion of Italy.
-In 536 Vitiges, the new king, offered Provence and Rhaetia in exchange for military help, which the Franks agreed.
+In 535, the Roman Emperor Justinian offered 50000 solidi to the three Frankish kings in exchange for an attack against the Ostrogothic Kingdom in support of his invasion of Italy.
+In 536 Vitiges, the new king offered Provence and Rhaetia in exchange for military help, which the Franks agreed to.
 However, Childebert and Theudebert cheated Chlothar, Childebert taking the money and Theudebert the land offered by Vitiges.
 Chlothar's treasury was still much larger than either Childebert's or Theudebert's.